-In Japan, after the bitter experience with Minamata disease, an increase in public awareness to mercury has resulted in the development of an effective technology that uses activated carbon to adsorb mercury from flue gas.
-A high degree of microporosity and specialized processing makes it possible for mercury present in the flue gas to be effectively adsorbed into the activated carbon, thus preventing its emission.
-Granulated activated carbon can be installed in the form of pellets in an activated carbon tower, and powder activated carbon can be injected into the flue gas (activated carbon sorbent injection).
+In Japan, after the bitter experience with Minamata disease, an increase in public awareness to mercury has resulted in the development of various products that utilize activated carbon and now it is deemed to be a proven and effective technique for controlling the emission of mercury from flue gas.
+Due to their high degree of microporosity, activated carbons have a large surface area and hence mercury present in the flue gas is adsorbed into the activated carbon, thus preventing its emission.
+Activated carbon can either be installed in the form of pellets in an activated carbon tower, or through the injection of activated carbon into the flue gas (activated carbon sorbent injection).
 In Japan, various types of gas treatment devices that utilize activated carbon are used in incineration plants to control mercury emissions.